fenago/tableau-server/md/server/tsm configuration set Options - Tableau.md

 Default value: `true`

-Controls whether [Tableau Server]{.VariablesProductName} can add firewall rules.
-When set to `true` (the default), [Tableau Server]{.VariablesProductName} will add new firewall rules to allow its processes to make connections through Windows Firewall.
-Change this to `false` if you want to manage all firewall rules yourself and do not want [Tableau Server]{.VariablesProductName} to add new rules.
+Controls whether [Tableau Server] can add firewall rules.
+When set to `true` (the default), [Tableau Server] will add new firewall rules to allow its processes to make connections through Windows Firewall.
+Change this to `false` if you want to manage all firewall rules yourself and do not want [Tableau Server] to add new rules.

 <div>